An Exploratory Study on Machine Learning Model Stores: RQ1: What kind of information elements do model stores provide?

 \end{itemize}

+Except \texttt{release notes}, all other elements under the \textbf{Product Documentation} are missing in both app stores.
+The difference is mainly due to their different target audience (software engineers vs. end users).
+Apps are products targeted towards the general population, and hence come with a rich GUI.
+Furthermore, most of these apps provide in-app tutorials when users initially launch them.
+In contrast, models generally do not come with a GUI but instead correspond to APIs or components that require programming in order to integrate them into an application.
+Instead of detailed developer documentation, models usually provide sample usage in form of annotated scripts.

-All elements under the \textbf{Implementation Details} are missing in both app stores, whereas the elements under the \textbf{Delivery} dimension are completely disjoint, with two elements only present in model stores, and two only in app stores.
-This is mainly because these stores treat their products as black-box products automatically installed on the users' devices (app stores) or on Amazon's cloud infrastructure (AWS).
-The models in the other two model stores are white-box and hence require communicating the \texttt{framework}, \texttt{ML algorithms}, \texttt{training set} (for re-training) and \texttt{origin} (for license purposes).
+The elements under the \textbf{Delivery} dimension are completely disjoint, with two elements only present in model stores, and two only in app stores.
+Such differences are mainly because the automated product deployment techniques differ between two types of products: apps installed on the users' devices (app stores) or models on the providers' cloud infrastructure (model stores).
 The \texttt{deployment instructions} and \texttt{cloud deployment} information are provided for all model stores, while all app stores check compatibility of apps with the user's device and allow one-click purchase/installation of apps.

 Although all elements under the \textbf{Business} dimension exist in both types of stores, the \texttt{pricing} information is presented differently.
 For model stores, the pricing is usually subscription-based or pay-per-use, whereas mobile apps have a wider range of pricing schemes (e.g., entirely free, one-time purchase, and in-app purchase).
 The \texttt{store review policy} under the \textbf{Submission \& Review} dimension is missing in model stores.
 As more models are being introduced into the stores, such policies will be needed to protect users and developers.
-Similar to the \textbf{Implementation details} dimension above, the \texttt{developer license} element is missing under the \textbf{Legal Information} dimension for app stores.
+Similar to the \textbf{Product Documentation} dimension above, the \texttt{developer license} element is missing under the \textbf{Legal Information} dimension for app stores.